Skip to main content

 • Workflow – Initiated, In Progress, Complete

-Managers can configure which workflow status locks a document, making it uneditable until the status is changed (workflow statuses only).
+Managers can configure which workflow status can mark a document as ‘locked’, making it uneditable until the status is changed (workflow statuses only).

 Default statuses